 Books 4 Hope: Collects and sells books online to provides basic survival necessities, including food, clothing and other survival necessities for the homeless and the precariously housed people of San Mateo County.
 1 book sold online = 3 Homeless Help Center Meals.
 For more information on Books 4 Hope donations please visit Society of St. Vincent de Paul of San Mateo County website at www.svdpsm.org.

 Bridge to Asia: Provides books and other educational materials that are essential for education but too costly for most schools or scholars to afford in China.
 Read more about books needed.
 The Stanford Bookstore has a relationship with “Bridge to Asia”, which accepts donations.
 Please call the bookstore (650) 329-1217 in advance and ask for the Shipping Dept. to schedule delivering books to their loading dock.
 Contact Bridge to Asia directly after you have dropped off your books so they can acknowledge your gift.

 Science History Institute: The Chemical Heritage Foundation is only independent nonprofit organization in the world preserving the history of chemistry and related molecular sciences and technologies through books, papers, photographs, fine art, and instruments.
+Search their library catalog to see if they already own a title.
 To donate , please contact email@example.com..